Humoud/Kuniv-Portal-Login/README.md

 Usage
 ---------

-Type in your username and password in place off xxx and yyy
+Edit the script.
+Type in your username and password in place off xxx and yyy:
   ```
   browser.fill('username','xxxxx')    # enter student ID
   browser.fill('password','yyyyy')   # enter password